 Table of Contents

-During Japan’s medieval period (13th-16th century CE), the castles had a tall tower called 「櫓 yagura」.
-The tenshu is a yagura built in an important part of the castle.
-It was built for the purpose of defense and command, but there was a risk of being easily destroyed during war.
-Even so, immense wealth and manpower were used to build them because it physically represented the castle owner’s power.
-12 of these tenshu remain today, 5 of them designated as national treasures (introduced below).
+During Japan’s medieval period (13th-16th century CE), Japanese castles had a tall tower called a 櫓 (Yagura).
+The Tenshukaku is a Yagura that is built in an important part of the castle for defense and command purposes, but runs a high risk of being destroyed during war.
+Even so, immense wealth and manpower were used to rebuild them because they physically represented the castle owner’s power.

-While admiring the tenshu, take in the「石垣 ishigaki」castle walls that were carefully constructed by stacking stones.
-It serves as the foundation of building a strong castle, and is quite beautifully constructed as well.
+While admiring the Tenshukaku, take in the 石垣 (Ishigaki) castle walls that were carefully constructed by stacking stones.
+The wall serves as the foundation to build a strong castle, and is also quite beautiful to look at.

 Japanese Castles in the Sengoku Period